Hatsune Miku: Additional software

 Hatsune Miku received an update for Yamaha's Vocaloid 4 engine under the name of Hatsune Miku V4X.
 It makes use of the new EVEC system for Piapro Studio, a VSTi plugin used as an alternative to the traditional Vocaloid Editor.
 EVEC consists of recorded vowels.
 Along with the consonant, a different vocal tone can be achieved.
 Two vocal tones are included in the EVEC system: Power and Soft.
-Along with the new EVEC system, phoneme errors found in Miku's V2 and V3 voicebanks would be fixed allowing for easier manipulation of the software's voice.
-Hatsune Miku V4X/V4 English released on August 30, 2016.
+Along with the new EVEC system, phoneme errors found in Miku's V2 and V3 voicebanks were resolved to improve vocal manipulation.
+Hatsune Miku V4X/V4 English was released on August 30, 2016.

 A Mandarin Chinese voicebank was released in September 2017, making Hatsune Miku the first officially trilingual Vocaloid product.
 Her Chinese name is 初音未来 (Chūyīn Wèilái); 未来 are the kanji characters for her given name, Miku.

 At Magical Mirai 2019, head of Crypton Future Media's Character Development Wataru Sasaki announced that Hatsune Miku would be departing Yamaha's Vocaloid engine, and would not be utilizing Vocaloid 5 for any further development of their voice banks.
 It was established that the "identity" of the voices would remain the same, however.
 Then, on December 24, 2019, Sasaki announced that information about Hatsune Miku NT (Newtype) would be released.
 On the same day, Sonicwire announced that the release of Hatsune Miku NT was planned for summer 2020, and those who had registered for the software early would be able to access a prototype of the new engine, Piapro Studio NT.
 After delays, the Piapro Studio prototype was released on June 4, 2020.
 The full version of Piapro Studio and Hatsune Miku NT were released on November 27, 2020.

-On August 1, 2024, Sonicwire posted that on August 30, 2024, they would be releasing the Piapro Characters Super Pack, a voicebank bundle that includes Hatsune Miku V4 and V4X.
-In this post, it was announced that Hatsune Miku V6 AI was anticipated for release later in the year, which would be compatible with Vocaloid 6 and its AI voice synthesization tools.
+On August 1, 2024, Sonicwire posted that on August 30, 2024, they would be releasing the Piapro Characters Super Pack, a voicebank bundle that includes a Hatsune Miku variant for Vocaloid 4.
+In this post, it was also announced that a Hatsune Miku V6 would be released, compatible with Vocaloid 6 and its AI voice synthesization tools.
+Hatsune Miku V6 was eventually released on April 14, 2026 after prolonged development delays, and included two voicebanks; Original and Soft, capable of singing in Japanese, English and Chinese.
 It was also announced that an updated version of Hatsune Miku NT was anticipated for the end of the year.
 Early access for Hatsune Miku NT V2 was released on October 23, 2024, before being officially launched on March 18, 2025.

 Marketing

-Miku has been heavily promoted since 2008 and was originally aimed at professional musicians.
+Miku has been promoted since 2008 and was originally aimed at professional musicians.
 On September 12, 2007, Amazon.co.jp reported sales of Hatsune Miku totaling 57,500,000 yen, making the character the number-one-selling software of that time.
 She was the first Japanese vocal to be developed and distributed by Crypton Future Media.
-Hatsune Miku's instant success is owed to Vocaloid being a cultural hit in Japan- she reportedly sold 40,000 units by July 2008, selling on average 300 units a week.
+Following its launch, the software achieved notable commercial success in Japan, selling approximately 40,000 units by July 2008 and averaging 300 units a week.
 By January 2011, she had sold 60,000 units.